stacksmith/trivial-project/README.md

 - template files are text files which are copied and expanded.
 Quote marks are not required, unless you literally want them in the output (which you often do!)

+- The expander does not care whether the text being scanned has quotes or not - any time it sees `~~something~~` - in quotes or not - it will try to substitute value that, hopefully, is defined somewhere else as a string.